 Taking the time to understand the potential employer’s competitive marketplace has two benefits:

 One, you give the impression you’re familiar with the industry and as a result will be able to hit the ground running when you get hired.

 Two, you can make relevant conversation with the interviewer.
 “So, I see that such-and-such companies in your industry have launched high-end versions of such-and-such services this year.
 Are you planning to do that as well?”

 These types of conversations show you are a proactive A-lister who does your homework.

 Spending an hour or two on pre-interview research may sound like a lot of time – but it’s a whole lot less time than you’ll spend if you don’t get this job and have to go through the IT job-hunting process all over again.

 If you’d like to talk about the next step in your IT career we’d love to chat.
 Just connect with us here today!

-Visit our Guide to Landing the Ultimate Information Technology Job for more helpful articles like this one.
+Visit our Guide to Finding the Perfect Tech Job for more helpful articles like this one.